mescanef/docker-mariadb-centos7/README.md

         docker run -d -p 3306:3306 docker-mariadb-centos7/mariadb

-The first time that you run your container, a new user `admin` with all privileges will be created in MariaDB with a random password.
+The first time that you run your container, a new user `root` with all privileges will be created in MariaDB with a random password.
 To get the password, check the logs of the container by running: